Trump's budget dismays families hit by drug addiction crisis

 NEW YORK (AP) — He slept next to his son’s ashes most nights back when Kraig Moss first met Donald Trump.

-In a hall packed with Iowa voters, the presidential candidate looked the middle-aged truck driver in the eye and vowed to fight the opioid crisis that killed his only son two years earlier.
+In a hall packed with Iowa voters, the presidential candidate looked the middle-aged truck driver visiting from upstate New York in the eye and vowed to fight the opioid crisis that killed his only son two years earlier.

 “He promised me, in honor of my son, that he was going to combat the ongoing heroin epidemic,” Moss said of the January 2016 interaction.
 “He got me hook, line and sinker.”